Welcome to a flavorful journey through the land of windmills and tulips, where food is as vibrant and exciting as the country itself.

 5. Erwtensoep: Hearty Pea Soup

-Erwtensoep, or Dutch pea soup, is a thick and hearty soup made with split peas, vegetables, and smoked pork.
-This comforting winter dish is known for its rich flavors and is often enjoyed with rye bread topped with bacon and mustard.
+Erwtensoep, or pea soup Dutch Recipes, is a thick and hearty soup made with split peas, vegetables, and smoked pork.
+This comforting winter dish is known for its rich flavours and is often enjoyed with rye bread topped with bacon and mustard.

-Where to buy: Traditional Dutch restaurants, soup stands, or try making your own using local recipes.
+Where to buy: Traditional Dutch restaurants, soup stands, or make your own using local recipes.